SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

  16. Test the pipeline (optional)

  - Go to Business Application Studio
- - Make a minor change to for example the Readme.MD like e.g. adding an empty
+ - Make a minor change to for example the Readme.MD like e.g. adding a comment
  - Go to the terminal and execute the commands below

  ```bash